amywinecoff/citp-sm-politics/GCP/readme.md

 If you change the code and rerun the analysis, you will need to manually edit this file for any tables that you might want to put in the paper. **It is not generated automatically**.

+**Also note that if you run any of the previous code to create a smaller dataset using random or stratefied selection of data, the statistics in this table will not be correct for the data that is actually used in the analysis.
+It will only be accurate for the data you have sampled from.
+If you do that, be sure to make a note in the paper methods section**